Derrick Jones Jr.

-Derrick Labrent Jones Jr. (born February 15, 1997) is an American professional basketball player for the Chicago Bulls of the National Basketball Association (NBA).
+Derrick Labrent Jones Jr. (born February 15, 1997) is an American professional basketball player for the Los Angeles Clippers of the National Basketball Association (NBA).
 He played college basketball for the UNLV Runnin' Rebels.

-Jones signed with the Phoenix Suns in September 2016 after going undrafted in the 2016 NBA draft.
-He joined the Miami Heat in December 2017 and reached the NBA Finals with the team in 2020.
-In November 2020, he signed with the Portland Trail Blazers.
-Jones was traded to the Bulls in August 2021.
+He is nicknamed "Airplane Mode" because of his dunking ability.

 High school career

 As a senior at Archbishop John Carroll High School in 2014–15, he was named the Southeastern Pennsylvania Player of the Year, the Delaware County Player of the Year, was the PIAA Triple-A Player of the Year, and was selected first-team All-Catholic League.
 Under coach Paul Romanczuk, Archbishop Carroll went 23–7 overall in 2014–15, including a 12–3 mark in conference play.
 In the semifinals of the state tournament, he recorded 30 points, 18 rebounds and five blocked shots.
 For the season, he averaged 19.2 points, 10.1 rebounds and 2.3 blocks per game.
 During his high school career, he scored 1,645 points, collected 1,029 rebounds and blocked 268 shots, finishing as the highest scorer in school history.